-- 1. The district manager may deem a transportation route unsuitable if satisfied that one or more of the following conditions would prevent the use of the transportation route. - a.
+- 1. The district manager may deem a transportation route unsuitable in his or her district if satisfied that one or more of the following conditions would prevent the use of the transportation route. - a.
 In the case of a road section or bridge, - i. the road section or bridge has become impassable to logging trucks and the condition of impassibility is unrelated to lack of use or maintenance of roads under road permit obligations of any licensee, and is expected to persist for at least one year; or

 - ii. the road section was originally designed for favorable hauling and has since become available for adverse hauling but is inappropriate for industrial traffic use; or - iii. the road section is restricted or inappropriate for industrial traffic use. - b.
-In the case of an Appraisal Log Dump, the log dump site has no authorizations in place for the use of the site for water transportation of logs, and reclamation of the site is complete. - c.
-In the case of a body of water, changes in the flow or depth of the water have rendered log transportation unfeasible and are expected to persist for at least one year. - 2.
-A determination of a district manager is applicable to all cutting authorities issued in the same district on or after the date of the determination, until the determination has been revoked or, if expressly limited as to duration, has expired. - 3.
-A district manager shall revoke a determination made in his or her district when of the opinion that the condition(s) that led to the determination have ceased to exist, and the revocation is deemed to take effect on the date when those condition(s) of unsuitability ceased.
+In the case of an Appraisal Log Dump, the log dump site has no authorizations in place for the use of the site for water transportation of logs, and reclamation of the site is complete. - 2.
+A determination made in subsection (1) is in effect from the date the district manager deems the route unsuitable. - 3.
+The district manager must revoke a determination made in subsection (1) when of the opinion that the condition(s) that led to the determination have ceased to exist.
+A determination is subsection (1) expires on the date the district manager deems the route suitable again.